matthiasschaub/tahuti/README.md

-# Expense Sharing App for Urbit
+# Tahuti - An Expense Sharing App for Urbit

 For details about this app, see the [proposal](./proposal.md).